May 28, 2019

 The Appliance Standards Awareness Project (ASAP) organizes and leads a broad-based coalition effort.
 One that works to advance, win, and defend new appliance, equipment, and lighting standards.
 All which thereby deliver large energy and water savings, monetary savings, and environmental benefits.

 The Southwest Energy Efficiency Project (SWEEP) is also a public-interest organization.
 Thereby promoting greater energy efficiency in Arizona, Colorado, Nevada, New Mexico, Utah, and Wyoming.
-Finally and for more information about our programs and other work; please visit www.swenergy.org.
+Finally and for more information about their programs and other work.
+Please visit www.swenergy.org.